 What happens next

-1. Tell us what happened using the Start Claim Online button
+1. Tell us what happened here.
+Start Claim Online.

 2. We’ll review the information